-Whether it’s a just few sentences or a full paragraph outlining the way your organization pursues goals like delivering on time or anticipating customer needs, a mission statement is a guide to how a company operates and the values it holds dear.
+Whether it’s a just few sentences or a full paragraph outlining the way your organisation pursues its goals – like delivering on time or anticipating customer needs – a mission statement is a guide to how a company operates and the values it holds dear.

-Research led by Dana Kanze from London Business School now shows that your mission statements can also motivate your employees to embrace or disregard ethical standards—the decisions they choose depend upon the language you use.
+Research led by Dana Kanze from London Business School now shows that mission statements can also motivate your employees to embrace or disregard ethical standards depend upon the language you use.

 Read the original publication: https://doi.org/10.1016/j.obhdp.2019.04.002

 Read more from Dr Kanze in Research Outreach

 Image credit: Raw Pixel /Shutterstock

 Hello and welcome to Research Pod.
 Thank you for listening and joining us today.
 In this episode, we’re looking at recent research which draws on motivation theory and investigates the psychological mechanisms that underlie workplace discrimination.